Should you be breastfeeding while diabetic? What about breastfeeding and type 2 diabetes?

-Moms who breastfeed should increase their calories by 250 per day, diabetic moms who breastfeed need to
+Mothers who breastfeed will need to increase their calories daily, diabetic mothers who breastfeed need to

-increase their calories by 500 (spread out through the day).
+increase their calories by an extra 500 (spread out through the day).

-- In those first few days while you are waiting for your milk to "come
+During those first few days, while you are waiting for your milk to "come

 more your breasts are stimulated, the more milk you will produce.
 Do not